Tips for Successful Grant Writing

 The Title

-The title is a very important part of the grant.
-It should convey what the project is about in a clear and concise way, but still be engaging.
+Do not overlook the title, though it’s not the most important part, it does matter from the perspective of a reviewer.
+It should convey what the project is about in a clear and concise way and be engaging.
 The title should also use language that can be understood by people who may not be in your specific industry.

 The Abstract

 This is similar to an executive summary in a business plan.
 This should be of the highest quality and be able to stand alone without the rest of the application and still be understood by the reader.
-It will explain the solution to the problem you are facing, without referring to the proposal.
+It will explain the solution to the problem the grantor is facing, without referring to the proposal.
 It should be clearly written, one page, and single spaced, unless otherwise indicated.
 All of the key elements should be covered in the same order as the application.
 The abstract is very important to the overall application because it is the first source of information regarding your proposal.
+Write this part last after the rest of the application is complete.

 The Problem Statement

 The problem statement will answer the question or problem the grantor has proposed.
 This part of the application establishes the framework for the project’s goals, objectives, methods, and evaluation.
-Provide a thorough explanation of your need for funding and answer anticipated questions the reader may have.
+Provide a thorough explanation of how you will use the funding to address this problem and answer anticipated questions the reader may have.
 It is also important to incorporate proposal guidelines into your statement.
 Data can also be used to add credibility to your solution.
 Make sure the data is the most up to date and relevant to your topic.

 Objectives